brianhallerweb/dotfiles/README.md

 ##############################################################
 Install window manager and more software

-connect to wifi
+set wifi
-# wifi-menu

-or if you need to connect with ethernet find your network card name
-# ip a
-It will be something like enp0s3
-# cp /etc/netctl/examples/ethernet-dhcp /etc/netctl/enp0s3

-edit this file so that "interface=enp0s3"
-# sudo vim /etc/netctl/enp0s3
-then reboot
+$ systemctl start NetworkManager.service
+$ systemctl enable NetworkManager.service
+$ nmcli device wifi list
+$ nmcli device wifi connect <SSID> password <password>

 create a user and put it in the wheel group
 # useradd -m -g wheel bsh
 add password
 # passwd bsh
-give bsh sudo priveliges by uncommenting the line that gives sudo privileges to members of the wheel group choose the line that also removes the need for a password
+give bsh sudo priveliges by uncommenting the line that gives sudo privileges to members of the wheel group choose the line that also removes the need for a password. edit this file with visudo.
+# pacman S sudo vi
-# vim /etc/sudoers
+# visudo /etc/sudoers

 Install xorg to be able to run graphical environments find your video card